-During 2017 the Firm updated the standard contractual terms and conditions used with our suppliers to include clauses that require suppliers to adhere to our supplier code of conduct (the code of conduct explicitly forbids the use of forced labour and other forms of human rights abuses).
-In addition to this, the Firm has also developed specific anti-slavery and human trafficking contractual clauses which will be included in all future contracts with suppliers categorised as higher risk.
+Suppliers are also contractually required to adhere to the Firm's supplier code of conduct (the code of conduct explicitly forbids the use of forced labour and other forms of human rights abuses).
+In addition to this, the Firm includes specific anti-slavery and human trafficking contractual clauses in contracts for goods and services that are categorised as of higher risk.